 Many of our fellows continue to work while participating (assuming work flexibility).

 We recognize that, for fellows in committed relationships, UMAC offers a unique opportunity to learn together as a couple.
 Contact Kate Schaefers by email to explore the possibility of a reduced rate for your spouse or partner.

 During fall semester, which runs from September 3 – December 19, 2019, you will be part-time on the University of Minnesota Twin Cities campus.
 You will form a learning community, participating in seminars, discussions, and classes as well as informal conversations with speakers and other fellows.
 You will learn about pressing issues of our state and world, and explore ways that you can contribute to the greater good in your encore adulthood.

 In the fall, all fellows participate in a weekly Focus on Transfomation meeting, followed by an informal gathering, on Tuesdays, 3:30 - 6:00pm.
-Fellows also attend Faculty-Fellow Dialogues on Wednesdays (12:15-1:15 pm) and have the option of participating on a class, such as The Future of Work and Life in the 21st Century, one of the University of Minnesota Grand Challenge courses.
+Fellows also attend Faculty-Fellow Dialogues on Wednesdays (12:15-1:15 pm) and have the option of participating in a class.
 Fellows participate in periodic coaching circles in the fall to help focus their goals.

 Outside of these scheduled engagements, the fellowship experience is customized to reflect your interests and level of commitment that you choose.